217th/tda_worker_chart_export/docs/workflow/_templates/pr_scenarios.md

 This file lists the concrete scenarios implemented in this task.
 If some logic is incomplete, explicitly mark limitations.

+Planned scenarios source:
+- `docs/workflow/T-XXX/README.md` → **Planned Scenarios (TDD)**
+- Each implemented scenario should map to a planned one (or explicitly note a justified deviation).

 References:
 - Spec(s): (link to relevant docs sections)